Python-SIP/sip/doc/directives.rst

 specification are processed or ignored.

 Versions are mutually exclusive - only one version can be enabled at a time.
-The SIP :option:`-t <sip5 -t>` command line option is used to enable a version.
+The ``tags`` value of the bindings section in :file:`pyproject.toml` is used to enable a version.
 If a timeline does not have a version explicitly enabled then the latest version will be enabled automatically.

-The :option:`-B <sip5 -B>` command line option may be used to define a *backstop* for a timeline.
-Instead of automatically enabling the latest version, the version immediately preceeding the backstop is enabled instead.

 The :directive:`%Timeline` directive can be used any number of times in a module to allow multiple libraries to be wrapped in the same module.

-SIP automatically defines a timeline containing all versions of SIP since v4.12.
+SIP automatically defines a timeline containing all versions of SIP.
 The name of the version is ``SIP_`` followed by the individual parts of the version number separated by an underscore.
-SIP v4.12 is therefore ``SIP_4_12`` and SIP v4.13.2 is ``SIP_4_13_2``.
+SIP v5.0.1 is therefore ``SIP_5_0_1``.

 If a particular version is enabled then SIP will automatically generate a corresponding C preprocessor symbol for use by handwritten code.
 The symbol is